-Drones are being used more widely today for various purposes such as real estate, land survey, weddings, hobbyist and special outdoor events.
+Drones are being used more widely today for various video and aerial photography purposes such as real estate, land survey, weddings, hobbyist and special outdoor events.
 If you have purchased a DJI Phantom 4 Pro, and want to learn how to get started being a drone pilot, this article will provide a lot of information.

 Visit our “which drone to buy” page for more information on purchasing a drone for your needs.
 I will be adding more models in the near future.